rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpack.html.md

 > Choosing Webpack means investing time in understanding how it works and how to get the most out of it.

-Gone are the days when we could "set it and forget it" as we did for most of our dependencies and configuration with Sprockets.
+Gone are the days when we could "set it and forget it" for most of our dependencies under Sprockets.
 Despite the ease with which Webpacker let us get Webpack running in our Rails application, it has required effort to experiment with configuration, optimize bundles, integrate with third-party modules, set up predictable, long-term caching, and stay up-to-date with rapidly changing dependencies, like Webpack itself.

 As of this writing, all of our clientside application JavaScript now runs through Webpack in development and for deployment.
 So far, our team has been delighted by results and we're glad we invested in upgrading from the asset pipeline.